Factbox - Barcelona and Argentina forward Lionel Messi

-MADRID Factbox on Barcelona and Argentina forward Lionel Messi, who on Tuesday set a Champions League scoring record of 72 goals, surpassing the previous mark of 71 he jointly held with former Real Madrid and Schalke 04 striker Raul.
+MADRID Factbox on Barcelona and Argentina forward Lionel Messi, who on Saturday set a La Liga scoring record of 253 goals, surpassing the previous record of 251 set by former Athletic Bilbao forward Telmo Zarra six decades ago.

 Born June 24, 1987 in Rosario, Argentina.